In absence of Roe v. Wade, which states could eliminate abortion access? - NewsBreak

 Still, more than a dozen states have already enacted “trigger laws” — laws that are currently unenforceable, but may go into effect upon a change in federal policy — that would severely limit or outlaw abortion access once a decision is announced.
 Others have older, pre-Roe v.
 Wade laws still on the books that could potentially be enforced if the landmark 1973 decision is struck down.

 That’s not to say many of these states, and others, haven’t already tried to place restrictions or limitations on abortion access, despite the protections afforded by the federal government.
 Several have passed “heartbeat” bills that would prohibit abortion after six weeks, while many require waiting periods or mandatory counseling before a procedure.
 And in Texas, lawmakers passed a bill that allow private citizens to sue abortion providers who perform the procedure after approximately six weeks of pregnancy — which, despite challenges, the Supreme Court has allowed to remain in effect.
-Oklahoma’s lawmakers voted to approve a similar bill this month.Biden responds to possible Roe v.
-Wade reversal
+Oklahoma’s lawmakers voted to approve a similar bill this month.Petition would put abortion question to Michigan voters

 Upon news of a possible forthcoming Supreme Court decision to overturn Roe v.
 Wade (and Planned Parenthood v.
 Casey), lawmakers in states across the country have since vowed to protect abortion rights, including N.Y.
 Gov. Kathy Hochul , Michigan Gov. Gretchen Whitmer , and California Gov. Gavin Newsom , among other Democratic governors across the country.